Arien Mack, Editor

 The article presents a study on drug treatments for psychiatric illnesses.
 Psychiatric illness is a disorder in the brain which causes alterations in thinking, mood, and behavior.
 The two types of treating people with cognition and emotion disorders are the psychosocial therapies and psychopharmacologic therapies.
 Psychosocial therapies include counseling, asylum, and exploration of thought, while psychopharmacologic therapies use plant products or other drugs.
 The symptoms of psychiatric illnesses are also discussed.

-Magnetic Mockeries (Keynote Address)
+Part III: Magnetic Mockeries (Keynote Address)

 The article presents a criticism to magnetic mesmerism.
 Franz Anton Mesmer's thesis in animal magnetism claimed that it affected manifestations of healing, cleansing and restoration from illnesses.
 The author suggests that mesmerism made success because practitioners abstained from the use of drugs and surgery, and the other was the fact that patients are instructed in the art of mesmerism to heal others.